Osman Faruk

 Osman Faruk is a Bangladesh Nationalist Party politician and a former minister of education of Bangladesh.
-He served as a Jatiya Sangsad member representing the Kishoreganj-4 constituency.
+He served as a Bangladesh Nationalist Party member representing the Kishoreganj-3 constituency.

 Career

 In 2016, he was investigated for war crimes during the Bangladesh Liberation War.
 He has denied involvement in war crimes.
 He is an adviser to the former prime minister of Bangladesh, Khaleda Zia.